Select City

 Which lens is better for cataract surgery Indian or imported?

-The best type of lens is the one that falls abreast with your daily lifestyle.
+The best lens for cataract surgery is the one that falls abreast with your daily lifestyle.
 Both Indian and imported IOLs are excellent depending on which refractive error you are correcting.
 Patients mostly prefer imported IOLs due to quality issues.
 However, the quality of standard Indian-made IOLs has improved tremendously in the last couple of years.
 Discuss with your eye doctor which lens suits you the best.

 Is there an age limit for cataract surgery?